booth-w/spotify-combine-liked-songs/README.md

 #### Nord Theme

-The application will have two themes: light and dark.
-The themes will be based on the Nord theme.
+The colours used will be from the Nord theme.
 The Nord theme is a color scheme that is used in many popular applications like Visual Studio Code, Vim, and Emacs (Nord, n.d.).
 It also has a GTK theme -- a cross-platform widget toolkit for creating graphical user interfaces (Lara, 2024).

 ### Getting Spotify Data